Rhamero West: Three jailed for student's stab murder

 Two men have been jailed for life and a teenager has been detained for murdering a 16-year-old who was stabbed after being chased through the streets.

-Rhamero West was attacked in Old Trafford on 9 September last year after his first day at college.
+Rhamero West, a nephew of ex-England footballer Shaun Wright-Phillips, was attacked in Old Trafford on 9 September after his first day at college.

-The teenager, who was a nephew of ex-England footballer Shaun Wright-Phillips, died later in hospital.
+His mother condemned his murderers for "giggling and smirking in the dock".

-Marquis Richards, 17, Ryan Cashin, 19, and Giovanni Lawrence, 20, were found guilty of his murder after a trial.
+Marquis Richards, 17, Ryan Cashin, 19, and Giovanni Lawrence, 20, were jailed after being found guilty of his murder.

 Cashin, of Nancy Street, Hulme, was sentenced to a minimum of 23 years and four months, Lawrence, of no fixed address, was sentenced to a minimum of 20 years and seven months and Richards, of Anne Nuttall Road, Hulme, was detained for 17 years and three months.

-The court heard Rhamero was driving with his friends in Moss Side when two BMWs sped past them.
+Manchester Crown Court heard how Rhamero was driving a stolen BMW with his friends in Moss Side when two other cars sped past them.

-While stationary in traffic, 17-year-old Richards, who can now be named as the court lifted a ban on identifying him, approached the car and lunged at Rhamero with a large knife several times.
+While stationary in traffic, 17-year-old Richards, who can now be named after the court lifted a ban on identifying him, approached from another stolen BMW and lunged at Rhamero with a large knife several times.

 Prosecutors said that Rhamero "forced the car he was driving in between cars in front of him" to get away.